Jaydenchimp13/Professional-Practices-20210452/README.md

 **Purpose of collection of personal information:**

 When making a system, it's important that you are transparent in your uses of a users personal information and that the purpose of collection is ethical and relevant in nature.
+As a developer, you should aim to harvest as little of a persons personal data as possible for a multitude of reasons (data leaks, unsafe use of data on purpose or on accident/human error, ETC)

+**Why do we need to collect people's personal data?**

-Often data is collected for things such as targeted advertisment, reccomendations, storage for ease of use at future times
+Often data is collected for things beneficial to the user of your system or ethical use to help maintain your system.
+Examples of this include targeted avertisment via [cookies](https://www.allaboutcookies.org/) stored in your browser

-You can

 **Storage and security of personal information:**